Web Site: https://learningconnection.stanford.edu/

 VPTL 196.
 Computer Consulting.
 2 Units.

-Focus is on Macintosh and Windows operating system maintenance and troubleshooting through hardware and software foundation and concepts.
+Focus is on Macintosh and Windows operating system maintenance, and troubleshooting through hardware and software foundation and concepts.
 Topics include operating systems, networking, security, troubleshooting methodology with emphasis on Stanford's computing environment.
+Final project.
 Not a programming course.
-Prerequisite: 1C or equivalent.